 engraved into our way of thinking hifi that we resign and

 turn to well-known technology.
-A lot of things can be found on
+A lot of things can be found

-the web on high-efficiency speakers and what
+on the web on high-efficiency speakers and what these

-cannot do.
+do.
 Aiming at really, really

 high-efficiency, there are prices to be paid